-- 4.1 This policy is published on the School website. - 4.2 This policy is available in hard copy on request. - 4.3 A copy of the policy is available for inspection from the School Secretary during the School day. - 4.4 This policy can be made available in large print if required.
+4.1 This policy is published on the School website.

+- 4.2 This policy is available in hard copy on request. - 4.3 A copy of the policy is available for inspection from School Office during the School day. - 4.4 This policy can be made available in large print if required.